 Mobile Choice: Clients with limited mobility due to age, health and/or disability may have the option to have their food delivered to their home.
 If you or someone you know is in need of this service, please contact us or ask at intake.

-Produce Distribution: Valley Outreach provides fresh produce monthly at our pop-up distribution (hosted at Oak-Land Junior High).
+Produce Distribution: Valley Outreach provides fresh produce monthly at our various pop-up distribution sites, including Oak-Land Junior High and (new!)
+Bayport.
 With produce from our partners, we offer a variety of fresh vegetables, fruits, and bread to those in need.

 Click here for eligibility and registration requirements.